 Due dates for both individual and corporate taxpayers

-Due Date | Advance Tax Payable |
+Period | Due Date | Advance Tax Payable |

-On or before 15th June | 15% of advance tax |
+1 April – 15 June | 15th June | 15% of the advance tax |

-On or before 15th September | 45% of advance tax less advance tax already paid |
+16 June – 15 September | 15th September | 45% (less advance tax already paid) |

-On or before 15th March | 100% of advance tax less advance tax already paid |
+On or before 15th March | 100% of advance tax |

 Consequences of not paying Advance Tax

 If advance tax paid by you is less than 90% of the assessed tax, then you will be charged an interest of 1% every month under Section 234B of the Income Tax Act.
 The interest is computed as 1% interest on the defaulted amount for every month until the tax is paid off completely.
-The same interest penalty will be applicable if you don’t pay by the second or third deadline.
+Also, the same interest penalty will be applicable if you don’t pay by the second or third deadline.

 Under Section 234C of the Income Tax Act, if you do not pay your advance tax installment on time, then you will be charged an interest rate of 1% from the due date of individual installment till the date of actual payment.